INSTITUTE FOR QUALITY AND ACCREDITATION IN HEALTHCARE

 STEP 4

-WITHDRAWAL OF AMOUNT
+WITHDRAWAL OF THE AMOUNT

 WHAT IS INCLUDED IN THE PRICE?